Table of Contents

 - Sourdough Toast (make it avocado toast with a side of avocado slices)

-While IHOP does not have any significant vegan main dishes, you can use the above options to make a pretty delicious vegan meal.
-Whether you decide to order the Red Potato Pepper & Onion Hash with some hash-browns, or an English muffin with grape jelly, there will at least be something for you to eat.
-If you decide to order some oatmeal, consider sweetening it with one of their syrups (most are vegan, see below).
+While the popular American pancake house does not have any significant vegan main dishes, you can use the above options to make a pretty delicious vegan meal.
+Whether you decide to order the Red Potato Pepper & Onion Hash with some hash-browns, or an English muffin with grape jello, there will at least be something for you to eat.
+Moreover, you can always add Salsa to your dishes if you need some extra flavor.

 If you are a plant-based eater who prefers to eat more clean options, feel free to add some health to your meal with a salad.
-Let’s explore the limited salad options at IHOP.
+Let’s explore the limited salad options at IHOP fast-food restaurant chain.

 Vegan Soups, fresh Salads, and Salad Dressings Options at IHOP